Every well balanced yoga practice combines elements of movement, breath and relaxation.

 What are the effects?

 Hatha Yoga releases tension and stress from the body and brings a person into a state of aware relaxation.
-Practice of Hatha balances between the states of tension and relaxation, training nervous system in dealing with stressful situations.
-Ability to keep calm and maintain proper breathing no matter circumstances helps to control the emotions and create space in the busy, chaotic mind.
-Physically the practice focuses on increases flexibility and strength of the spine, creating healthy and strong back with beautiful straight posture and eliminating back pains.
+Practice of Hatha balances between the states of tension and relaxation, teaching nervous system how to deal with stressful situations.
+Ability to keep calm and maintain proper breathing no matter the circumstances helps to control the emotions and create space in the busy, chaotic mind.
+Physically the practice focuses on increasing flexibility and strength of the spine, creating healthy and strong back with beautiful straight posture while eliminating back pains.

 Hatha Yoga practice is for everyone who wants to take care of their back, spine, posture and general well-being.
-During the class we can address any aspects that cause pain due to extensive sitting.
+Pace of the practice is steady and calm allowing to dive deep into the nature of every posture, developing body awareness and healthy postural habits.
 Any physical pose can be modified to fit the needs and goals of the student.

 Strong and powerful movement correlated with the breath.